About toys and games for children

 Toys and games can be an important part of children’s play, and play is central to children’s learning and development.

-Play that involves toys, games and you is especially important to children.
-It can be as simple as singing a favourite nursery rhyme together, sorting buttons by colour and shape, or having a tea party with your child and her favourite teddy bear.
+Play that involves toys, games and you is important to children, especially young children.
+It can be as simple as singing a favourite nursery rhyme together, sorting household objects by colour and shape, or having a tea party with your child and their favourite teddy bear.
 These kinds of games not only help your child learn – they also build your relationship.

 And it’s always good to let your child take the lead with toys, games and play, because children learn best when they’re interested in a play activity or a toy.